erth5/Laravel-10-Template/doc/template/README.md

 ```artisan
 php artisan storage:link
 ```
+(will automaticly run by jetstream installation)

-copy env.example to .env, generate your app-key
+copy env.example to .env,

+generate your app-key

 ## Documentation